nqyy/uiuc-course-god/README.md

-UIUC course auto-register
+UIUC Course God
 =========================

 Introduction
 ------------
-Automatically check and register courses for students of UIUC.
-This software is able to bypass the detection system of the school in a way of refreshing and updating remaining seats rather than attempting to register courses.
+Automatically check and register courses for UIUC students.
+This software is able to bypass school's auto-detection system.

 Warning
 -------